riedlma/topictiling/README.md

 Topic Tiling is a LDA based Text Segmentation algorithm.
-This algorithm is based on the well-known TextTiling algorithm, and segments documents using the Latent Dirichlet Allocation (LDA) topic model.
+This algorithm is based on the well-known TextTiling algorithm developed by Marti Hearst, and segments documents using the Latent Dirichlet Allocation (LDA) topic model.
 TopicTiling performs the segmentation in linear time and thus is computationally less expensive than other LDA-based segmentation methods.